Earn Money From Home: Buy and Sell Collectibles on eBay

 My interest is in the types of collectibles I have already mentioned, but you can apply these tips to just about anything that people like to collect.
 I have friends who buy and sell Star Wars figurines, old comics, board games, teddy bears—so whatever you are interested in, it is very likely that there will be many other people interested in the same things.

 If you think that buying and reselling might be a hobby that you could turn into a small (or even a large) income, here are a few tips to get you started!

-- My number one source of suitable items for selling on at a nice profit is still car boot sales here in the UK.
+- Car Boot Sales or Yard Sales: My number one source of suitable items for selling on at a nice profit is still car boot sales here in the UK.
 In the US, I believe you call them Yard sales.

-- Classified advertisements are also a good source of items if you are looking for specific things to resell.
+- Classified Advertisements: The classifieds are also a good source of items if you are looking for specific things to resell.
 Sometimes whole collections of porcelain or figurines are advertised and it is a good way to get a nice lot of stock at a reasonable price.

 These resin characters are available in a wide range of different subjects.
 The video above shows the making of Windy Miller, one of the Camberwick Green characters.